magento/merchdocs/src/payment/paypal-express-checkout.md

 ## In-context checkout

-PayPal’s _In-Context Checkout_ makes it easier than ever to pay online.
+PayPal's _In-Context Checkout_ makes it easier than ever to pay online.
 Customers never lose sight of your store during this simplified one- or two-click seamless checkout.
 In-context checkout works equally well on Macs and PCs, and offers a consistent experience on desktop computers, tablets, and mobile devices.
 To learn more, see [In-Context Checkout in Express Checkout][5].

 ![PayPal in-context checkout demo]({% link images/images/storefront-paypal-in-context.png %}){: .zoom}
 [_PayPal in-context checkout demo_][6]